theopn/dotfiles/README.md

 - `mod + ctrl + hjkl`: Move window and tile with what was already there
 - `mod + shift + 1-5`: Move to WS 1-5

-Yabai is a fantastic tool, but because it's running on top of the macOS default WM, there are limitations.
+Yabai is a fantastic tool, but because it's running on top of Aqua (macOS default WM), there are a few limitations.
-Here are some bugs I encountered, all to blame Apple for not letting users change the default WM.
+Here are some bugs I encountered, all to blame Apple for not letting users change Aqua.

 - Layout not persisting after exiting a full-screen video play in Firefox
 - Windows with minimum width (e.g., Apple Calendar, Spotify, Discord) not tiling nicely
 - Emacs not tiling (even with `(menu-bar-mode t)`)
-- Kitty with window decoration removed not tiling
+- Kitty not tiling (with the window decorations removed)
 - (with border color and blur on) lagging when switching focus
 - (with a border width greater than 4) cursor not changing for resizing
 - Being unable to delete a Mission Control desktop with Yabai running
 - High CPU usage of `WindowServer`

+Use `cat /tmp/skhd_$USER.err.log` (or `yabai_$USER.err.log`) to view the log messages.

 ## macOS